 William T. Reid IV

-William T. Reid, IV (“Bill”) is a founding member of Reid Collins & Tsai LLP (RCT).
-A true trial lawyer, Bill has tried a wide range of cases to verdict before judges and juries such as a 2015 three-week bench trial against Credit Suisse alleging that the investment bank fraudulently syndicated a real estate development loan in which the trial court awarded a judgment of $287.5 million.
+William T. Reid, IV (“Bill”) is a founding member of Reid Collins & Tsai LLP (“RCT”).
+A true trial lawyer, Bill has tried a wide range of civil and criminal cases to verdict before judges and juries.

 For three years as an Assistant United States Attorney during the 1990′s, Bill focused on complex drug and corruption prosecutions, trying 25 cases to verdict (and getting 24 convictions) and prosecuting hundreds of cases annually.
-Since returning to private practice in 2000, Bill has put his government experience to good use in the courtroom, rarely going a year without taking at least one commercial case to trial.
+Since returning to private practice in 2000, Bill has put his experience to good use in the courtroom, rarely going a year without taking at least one commercial case to trial.
 Bill has never lost a jury trial since returning to private practice in 2000.
-Since 2009, Bill has obtained 3 national top-100 trial judgments/verdicts for his plaintiff clients.
+Since 2009, Bill has obtained several top-100 trial judgments/verdicts for his plaintiff clients.
 He is currently managing a docket of plaintiff’s litigation far in excess of $1 billion.

 A seasoned commercial litigator, Bill has extensive experience litigating, and trying, a broad range of complex commercial and financial cases.
-Many of Bill’s cases at RCT fall within the categories of insolvency litigation, professional malpractice, business fraud, and complex financial transactions.
+Many of Bill’s cases at RCT fall within the categories of insolvency litigation, professional malpractice, business torts, fraud, and complex financial transactions.
 He has handled many cases arising out of Ponzi schemes and cross-border frauds, as well as fiduciary litigation, professional liability cases, and bad-faith insurance actions.